-At our naturopathic clinic in Cottesloe, Perth, we have adopted this philosophy by giving your body the right nutritional supplements, homeopathic remedies and herbs to fight off illness.
+At our naturopathic clinic in Cottesloe, Perth, we have adopted this philosophy.
+We aim to give your body the right nutritional supplements, homeopathic remedies and herbs to fight off illness.
 Are we the best naturopaths Perth has to offer?
 No one can make this claim in virtually any industry, but our naturopaths are extremely experienced and educated in this field.

 The symptoms expressed by an individual in a state of ill health are produced by the body as a curative response.
 The naturopath’s first task is this: to identify any factors in the patient’s diet, lifestyle or environment that may be contributing to the problem and to assist in removing them.